-As a retailer, your primary concern is likely reaching users as they’re shopping.
+As a retailer, your primary concern is likely to reach users as they’re shopping.
 But considering how much time they spend on social media, it’s beneficial for your brand to establish a presence there, too.

 From a marketing standpoint, the reasoning is clear.
 If a user doesn’t go online with the intention to shop, they might still make a purchase if something catches their attention.
 In fact, in one survey, 75% of respondents said they’d purchased something because they saw it on social media.
 Beyond that, many social media platforms and search engines have added features that enable businesses to sell directly to their users.

 Plus, when you consider that 86% of shoppers make purchases across at least two channels, it’s almost insane not to take advantage of those additional options.